-Teratogenesis is the process that results in structural and/or functional defects in a fetus.1,7 A teratogen is a chemical (drug) that can induce teratogenesis.
-Teratogenicity depends on the ability of a teratogen to diffuse from the maternal circulation across the placenta.
+Teratogenesis is the process that results in structural and/or functional defects in a fetus.
+1,7 A teratogen is any agent that can induce teratogenesis.
+While drugs are most frequently implicated, other potential teratogens include: radiation exposure, Zika virus, and lead exposure.
+Overall, an estimated 5% of birth defects are believed to be caused by a known teratogen.7 Drug teratogenicity depends on the ability of the teratogen to diffuse from the maternal circulation across the placenta.
 The extent of diffusion depends on the chemical nature of the agent (molecular weight, protein binding capacity, lipid solubility, and pKa) and maternal pharmacokinetic factors.

 Figure 5.
 Periods of Increased Organ-specific Sensitivity of Fetal Tissues to Teratogens.